 Potential Pitfalls: These methods assume that the lever press-water reward association is much easier for mice to learn and will not be different between MECP2 KO and WT mice.

-3) How do LC and Rett Syndrome modulate the maturation of MC motor ensemble activation sequences?
+3) How do LC and RTT modulate the maturation of MC motor ensemble activation sequences?

 To further investigate the neural mechanisms underlying the role of LC in motor learning, I will image MC layer 2/3 and layer 5 neurons with GCaMP.
-We will study how LC manipulation or Rett Syndrome related mouse models may affect the development rate of a stereotyped neural pattern activation sequence under the same several conditions.
+We will study how LC manipulation or RTT related mouse models may affect the development rate of a stereotyped neural pattern activation sequence under the same several conditions.
 Specifically, I am interested in the correlation and stereotypy, neural identity stability, and temporal dynamics of activation sequences.
 Because LC activity sends differential signals to different cortical modalities, with the MC receiving a stronger movement preparation signal compared to reinforcement signal than the PFC, I am also interested in how changes to these activation sequences may differ between intracortical versus projection neurons.
 We plan to differentiate these by looking at differences in layer 2/3 (more intracortical) neurons and layer 5 (more projection) neurons.
 Finally, because adrenergic receptors are significantly enriched on neuron derived neurotrophic factor (NDNF) and vasoactive intestinal peptide (VIP) expressing neurons, I am also interested in looking at differences in how motor pattern activation sequences may change in these populations of neurons following LC manipulation.

 Research Characteristics and Timeline